AlekseiAgarkov/AgenticInfectiousDiseaseTransmissionModels/README.md

 Immunity function is implemented by [immunity_by_year_day](src%2Fmodels%2Fimmunity.py#25) function.
 Basically, it takes day of the year and outputs current immunity value.
 The lower the immunity the higher the chance to get infected and vice versa.
+Immunity is at lowest around beginning of the year and at highest at day 182.

 ![Immunity Modeling.png](docs%2Fimg%2Fimmunity%2FImmunity%20Modeling.png)